AbinashDwibedi/AbinashDwibedi/README.md

 # Hi there!
 I'm Abinash Dwibedi 👋

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession or Title] with experience in various technologies and a love for coding and problem-solving.
+I'm a passionate programmer and embedded systems enthusiast with experience in various technologies and a love for coding and problem-solving.
 Here you'll find a collection of my projects, contributions, and more about what I'm working on.

 ## 🔧 Technologies & Tools